Information about Buffalo, NY

 Buffalo offers a variety of tourist attractions, including the Buffalo Zoo, the Albright-Knox Art Gallery and the Kleinhans Music Hall.
 Its downtown architecture includes the Art Deco masterpiece of Buffalo City Hall towering over the lakefront and the Guaranty Building, designed by 19th-century architect Louis Sullivan as one of the world's first skyscrapers, standing only a few blocks away.
 A complex system of parks designed by Frederick Law Olmsted winds through the city, the country's oldest such system.
 Niagara Falls and the Canadian border are both only an hour's drive from downtown Buffalo.

 Buffalo is home to two institutions in the New York state university system, the University at Buffalo - SUNY and SUNY Buffalo State.
-U.S. News & World Report recognized the University at Buffalo as the 109th best national university and the 53rd best public school in the country in 2014.
-Additionally, the university's graduate programs in business, education, engineering and medical research ranked among the nation's top 75.
-SUNY Buffalo State also earned accolades from U.S. News & World Report, with a ranking as the 31st best regional public school in the North.
+U.S. News & World Report recognized the University at Buffalo as the 99th best national university and the 45th best public national university in the country in 2016.
+Additionally, the university's graduate programs in education and engineering ranked among the nation's top 75.
+SUNY Buffalo State also earned accolades from U.S. News & World Report, with a ranking as the 37th best regional public school in the north.